trans-travel/trans-travel/uk.md

  * Trans women who are not allowed to be housed in a women's prison may be housed in a "specialist unit."
  * The prison service does not recognize non-binary identity.
+ * Trans prisoners have reported misgendering and lack of appropriate hygiene items when housed according to assignment at birth.

 ## Legal Definition of Sex